CARLYGP/CARLYGP/README.md

 ### 👨‍🎓 Overview

-I am a student of **Applied Mathematics and Computer Science** at the University of Rosario and here I share some of the most relevant projects in different areas of interest.
+I am a student of **Applied Mathematics and Computer Science** at the University of Rosario and here I share some of the most most relevant projects in different areas of interest.

 ### 🎯 Areas of Specialization